Single Shot Self-Reliant Scene Text Spotter by Decoupled yet Collaborative Detection and Recognition: Self-Reliant Scene Text Spotter

 Intuitively, a positive anchor point should be close to the center position of its corresponding text instance.
 Thus, we optimize the parameters for learning the confidence map (in Equation~\ref{eqn:confidence_map}) in a supervised way with the Dice loss~\cite{milletari2016v}:

 Herein, $\mathbf{C_\text{gt}}$ is the groundtruth for the confidence map, which is derived from the detection groundtruth of text instances represented by bounding boxes or polygons.
-Specifically, the pixels of the central region (with tuned area) for each text instance in $\mathbf{C_\text{gt}}$ are assigned the value of 1 while other pixels are assigned 0.
+Specifically, the pixels of the central region for each text instance in $\mathbf{C_\text{gt}}$ are assigned the value of 1 while other pixels are assigned 0.
 The Dice loss is used to maximize the overlap between the predicted confidence map $\mathbf{C}$ and the groundtruth $\mathbf{C_\text{gt}}$.

+The groundtruth map $\mathbf{C_\text{gt}}$ is generated in a similar way to EAST~\cite{zhou2017east}.
+Concretely, for each text instance, we first locate the vertical centerline of its annotated polygon boundary and derive a quadrilateral region defined by four nearest polygon points to the centerline.
+Then we shrink the region by a ratio, which is tuned as a hyper-parameter, to obtain the central region for $\mathbf{C_\text{gt}}$ whose pixels are assigned the value of 1.

-\textbf{Multi-scale confidence maps for capturing multi-scale text instances.} Each of multi-scale feature maps from the Feature Extractor produces an individual confidence map and each confidence map has a corresponding groundtruth.
+\textbf{Multi-scale confidence maps for capturing multi-scale text instances.} Each of multi-scale feature maps from Feature Extractor produces an individual confidence map and each confidence map has a corresponding groundtruth.
 We assign text instances to groundtruth maps heuristically, and each text instance (in the input image) only appears once in all groundtruth confidence maps.
-Specifically, larger text instances are assigned to the groundtruth confidence map with smaller size since the corresponding feature map has larger receptive field and is favorable for spotting larger size of text instances.
-As a result, we learn multi-scale confidence maps, each of which being responsible for the appropriate size of text instances.
-The size thresholds for the assignment of text instances to groundtruth confidence maps are hyper-parameters tuned on a validation set.
+Specifically, larger text instances are assigned to the groundtruth confidence map with smaller size since the corresponding feature map has a larger receptive field and is favorable for spotting larger size of text instances.
+As a result, we learn multi-scale confidence maps, each of which is responsible for the appropriate size of text instances.

-\textbf{Label generation.} Since the height of the text generally determines the size of the characters, we assign text instances to feature maps at different levels according to the height of text instances.
-More specifically, we compute the average height $h^*$ for each individual text instance at first.
-If $h^*>m_i$ and $h^*<m_{i+1}$, it is regarded as a positive sample in level-$i$ and a negative sample in the other level.
-In this work, the $m_2$, $m_3$ and $m_4$ are set to 0, 40 and $\infty$.
-When a text instance is assigned to level-$i$, its positive anchor points only appear in the corresponding ground-truth of level-$i$.

-We generate the groundtruth map in a similar way to ~\cite{zhou2017east}.
-We define the positive region of the confidence map as the central region of text instance.
-Concretely, for each text instance, we firstly find the center axis, then roughly shrink the quadrilateral whose corners are the two pairs of points close to the center axis.
-For regular text instance, the shrink ratio is 0.2.
-As the quadrilateral is shorter than the original text polygon for most curved text instance, the height of the quadrilateral is shrunk to 0.2 while the shrink ratio of width is enlarged but no more than 1.
-The shrink ratio of width is adjusted according to the following formula:

-$N_p$ denotes the number of polygon vertexes.
-For curved text instance, $N_p \geq 6$ .
-The shrink version of quadrilateral is regarded as the positive region in which all pixels are labeled 1.